BLCM/bl3mods/Aaron0000/Balands/README.md

 Polyaimorous - Set chain damage to 40% of card damage.

-S.F.
-Force - Set note damage to 50% of card damage, fixed alternate mode not receiving damage buff properly.
+SF Force - Set note damage to 50% of card damage, fixed alternate mode not receiving damage buff properly.

 Tsunami - No change.